 You may not understand why certain things happened as they did during the birth and you might feel very disappointed when you think about the birth.
 Talking to a Professional about the sequence of events and why things happened can help you to feel more confident and empowered about your next birth.

 If you are not offered this opportunity by the NHS you can request this via your GP and you should be referred.
 Failing this you can look for someone to help you as a private patient.
 If you take this route, it would be advisable to get a proper referral from your GP, preferably with a photocopy of your hospital notes.
 The photocopy can be obtained , for a small charge, from your maternity unit.

 It may feel a bit overwhelming to read all of this and hear about all the things that can go wrong after having a baby.
 We would like to reassure you that it is usually a very exciting and emotionally positive experience.
 However, it is good to know about all the “bad stuff” so you can be on the lookout for any of this and hopefully sort it out quickly.

 Having a baby can be mentally and physically exhausting as well as exhilarating!
 You need to be kind to yourself and cut yourself some slack.
 Try not to put too much pressure on yourself to do anything other than take care of yourself and your baby.

-For more information on what to expect in the weeks after giving birth please do come along and sign up fo our FREE Online Antenatal Classes.
+For more information on what to expect in the weeks after giving birth please do come along and sign up for our Postnatal Course.